-Because the original complaints in the companioned cases were essentially identical, the parties and the district court agreed that the court's ruling on Medtronic's motion to dismiss the first-filed case-

-Lawrence-would control all companioned cases, including Appellants'.
-Add.1-4, 5-8.
+The cases in this appeal are among hundreds of similar cases that were companioned in the district court.
+See Add.75-76.
+Because the complaints in the companioned cases were largely identical, the parties and the district court agreed that the court's ruling on Medtronic's motion to dismiss the first-filed case-Lawrence-would control all companioned cases.
+See Add.76.

-The district court granted Medtronic's motion to dismiss, concluding after extensive analysis that Appellants' non-fraud claims are expressly preempted because they would "impose different or additional requirements upon [Medtronic] under state law."
-Add.18.
-It further held that any claim based on Medtronic's alleged "illegal offlabel promotion ... [is] impliedly preempted by Buckman and [S]ection 337(a)."
-Add.18-19.
+The district court granted Medtronic's motion to dismiss, concluding in its extensive analysis that Appellants' non-fraud claims are expressly preempted because they would "impose different or additional requirements upon [Medtronic] under state law."
+Add.104.
+It further held that any claim based on Medtronic's alleged "illegal offlabel promotion ... is impliedly preempted by Buckman and Section 337(a)."
+Add.104-105.

 The district court also dismissed Appellants' fraud claims.
-The district court held that the fraud claims are "expressly preempted under Section 360k(a)" insofar as they rely on alleged omissions by Medtronic regarding the safety and effectiveness of the Infuse device, because such claims are, in effect, failure-to-warn claims that would impermissibly "impose different or additional requirements upon Defendants under state law."
-Add.21.
+The district court held that the fraud claims are "expressly preempted under Section 360k(a)" insofar as they rely on alleged omissions by Medtronic regarding the safety and effectiveness of the Infuse device, because such claims are, in effect, failure-to-warn claims that would impermissibly

+"impose different or additional requirements upon Defendants under state law."
+Add.107.
 The district court held, however, that fraud claims premised upon allegations that Medtronic "affirmatively misled" Appellants' surgeons by "provid[ing]" false information "have the potential to escape ... preemption."
-Add.21,24
+Add.107.

 The court nonetheless dismissed Appellants' fraud claims "for failure to plead with the requisite particularity" demanded by Rule 9.02.
-Add.23.
+Add.109.
 The court found that Appellants' complaints "do not ... identify what representations were made to them or their physicians and allegedly relied on by them in deciding to go ahead with the surgical procedure at issue."
-Id.
+Add.109.
 The court noted, "for example," that although Appellants "have alleged that [Medtronic] paid consulting fees to various physicians who published favorable studies about their use of the Infuse device, ...
 [Appellants] have identified no statements in any of those studies that were allegedly false or misleading and that were relied upon by [Appellants] or their physicians."
-Add.23-24.
+Add.109-110.

-Under the companioning orders, the decision in Lawrence "dismissed with prejudice" as preempted all of Appellants' claims, except their fraud claims based on alleged affirmative misrepresentations, which were dismissed without prejudice.
-Add.40.
+Pursuant to the companioning orders, the decision in Lawrence dismissed with prejudice all of the claims in the companioned cases except fraud claims based on alleged affirmative misrepresentations, which were dismissed without prejudice.
+See Add.75-76.4